core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * If the client wishes to send a follow-up unicast request intended only to the server that originated the response, then the client sends such a request according to the addressing information specified by the CRI retrieved from the value of the Reply-To Option.
 Effectively, the client sends the unicast request to the proxy.

    In case the value of the Reply-To Option specifies also a CRI reference as second element of the CBOR sequence, then the client includes the Uri-Host, Uri-Port, and Uri-Path Options in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
-If the client wants to specify additional path segments that identify a specific resource at the origin server, then the correspoding Uri-Path options are included in the request after the Uri-Path options corresponding to the path component of the CRI reference.
+If the client wants to specify additional path segments that identify a specific resource at the origin server, then the corresponding Uri-Path options are included in the request after the Uri-Path options corresponding to the path component of the CRI reference.

 # Caching # {#sec-proxy-caching}